Riccardo Marchi

 RESEARCH

-Riccardo Marchi鈥檚 current research and teaching interests focus on the history of the practice, theory, and reception of modernism in Europe during the 20th century, and on the theory and history of art history in the 20th and 21st century.
+Riccardo Marchi鈥檚 current research and teaching interests focus on the history of the practice, theory, and reception of modernism in Europe during the 20th century, and on the theory and history of art history in the 20th and 21st centuries.

 He is presently completing a book that explores a moment of dramatic change in the history of European modernism, by analyzing the paintings and theory that Umberto Boccioni, Robert Delaunay and Wassily Kandinsky presented in Berlin, and the responses that their pictures and words generated between 1912 and 1914.
 Publications related to this project have appeared in peer-reviewed journals, books and exhibition catalogues in the US, France, and England.